jstg004/blockchain_research/coral_notes.md

 * each Coral node has the same node ID in all clusters it belongs to
   * a node projects its presence to the same location in each of its clusters
   * this structure is reflected in Coral's basic routing infrastructure
-    * supports switching between a nodee's distinct DSHTs midway through a lookup
+    * supports switching between a node's distinct DSHTs midway through a lookup

 #### hierarchical retrieval algorithm